argoproj/argo-workflows/docs/cli/argo_logs.md

   argo logs my-wf --follow

+# Print the logs of a workflows with a selector:

+  argo logs my-wf -l app=sth

 # Print the logs of single container in a pod

   argo logs my-wf my-pod -c my-container